internetofwater/pids.geoconnex.us/docs/contributor/sitemap-generator/README.md

 ls $SITEMAP_DIR/**
 ```

-The directory structure of the sitemap should be the same as the input namespace filesystem.
+The directory structure of the sitemap should be the same as the input namespace directory tree.
 Each CSV will be represented by an XML sitemap with a maximum of 50,000 entries per file.
-Each XML will be directly copied into the sitemap filesystem.
+Each XML will be directly copied into the sitemap directory tree.
 There will be a new XML file created called ``_sitemap.xml`` which is the Sitemap Index file.